-Our Google segment represented approximately 99% of our consolidated revenues in 2019.
-It generates revenues primarily by delivering online advertising that consumers find relevant and that advertisers find cost-effective.
+Our Google Services and Google Cloud segments together represented approximately 99% of our consolidated revenues in 2021.
+Our Google Services segment generates revenues primarily by delivering both performance advertising and brand advertising.
+We continue to look to the future and are making long-term investments that we expect will grow revenues beyond advertising, including Google Play, hardware, and YouTube non-advertising services.
+Our Google Cloud segment generates revenues primarily from fees received for Google Cloud Platform services, Google Workspace collaboration tools and other enterprise services.
 Our Other Bets are emerging businesses at various stages of development, ranging from those in the research and development phase to those that are in the beginning stages of commercialization, and our goal is for them to become thriving, successful businesses in the medium to long term.
-This CMR covers all products as described below from Google and Other Bets.